percona/percona-xtradb-cluster/doc/source/howtos/centos_howto.rst

 Step 3.
 Configuring the second node
 ===================================

-1. Make sure that the onfiguration file :file:`/etc/my.cnf` on the second node (``percona2``) contains the following::
+1. Make sure that the configuration file :file:`/etc/my.cnf` on the second node (``percona2``) contains the following::

       [mysqld]